Tan28-art/ABET-Tools/README.md

 export canvas_access_token="your canvas access token"
 ```

 Optional: put this in a .env file.
 Setup only once.
+Note that if you add directories, you will need to copy the .env file there too.

 `./assignment_extraction/.env`:
+`.env`:
 ```
 export canvas_access_token="your canvas access token"
 ```